-See our Latest News & Campaigns pages for news on other campaigns – to stop more wind turbines at Knabs Ridge (Harrogate), Killington Lake (northen Dales), to stop wind turbines at Brightenber Hill, Gargrave, and to get Ribblesdale quarry traffic off the roads and onto the railways.
+The Society actively campaigns for the protection of the landscapes and communities of the Yorkshire Dales.
+See our Latest News & Campaigns pages for news on current campaigns – monitoring use by forestry wagons on the historic green lane of Cam High Road; stopping profileration of wind turbines at Knabs Ridge (Harrogate), Killington Lake (northen Dales), and at Brightenber Hill, Gargrave; supporting endeavours to move Ribblesdale quarry traffic off the roads, out of Settle Town Centre and onto the railways.
 We are active on many other issues threatening the Dales – see the Campaign pages, our Facebook page and join us as a Member to receive updates in fantastic Yorkshire Dales Review magazine.

 The Yorkshire Dales Society was founded in 1981.
 We are a membership charity, actively campaigning for a sustainable future for the Yorkshire Dales.
 You can download a pdf of our charitable objects.